 There are several short day hikes around the valley and multi-day treks to the highest peaks.

 The most popular is the hike eastwards to the summit of Mount Toubkal.
-You can finish the hike in as little as two days, or over five days via a more relaxing route.
+You can complete the hike in as little as two days or over five days, depending on your pace.

 Another great option is to hike west to the Azzadene Valley and Ouirgane.
-This is home to some of the most traditional Berber villages in the area.
+This area is home to some of the most traditional Berber villages.

 Ouirgane is lower altitude and much warmer than Imlil.